Documents You’ll Need

 Making a move, or caring for a loved one at home can be stressful.
 These forms help to aid in your decision making process, or in reviewing that your loved one’s home is safe and the right place for them now.

 Is your loved one’s home safe and free of tripping hazards?
 Review the Home Safety Assessment provided by the Department of Health and Human Services to see if any modifications are needed.

 Move In Checklist

 Moving into a Care Community and need to know what to bring?
-Review our Move In Checklist to aid in your decision on what personal belongings should come with you, and which items are not recommended.
+Review our Move In Checklist for some recommendations of what to pack and what to leave behind.

 Top 10 Questions to Ask